 Puppies can also have the new vaccine, which can be given from 8 weeks of age, the second vaccine is 4 weeks later, and they can go out 3 weeks after that.

-We will be discontinuing the previous Lepto 2 vaccine in due course, as we feel that all dogs should be offered protection against the 4 types of Leptospirosis.
+We no longer offer or recommend the previous Lepto 2 vaccine, as we feel that all dogs should be offered protection against the 4 types of Leptospirosis.

 What other diseases are dogs vaccinated against?

 Other than Leptospirosis, our routine dog vaccine, made by MSD Animal Health, protects against:

 Adenovirus (which causes infectious canine hepatitis and CAV-2

 Dogs can also be vaccinated against the main cause of kennel cough, Bordetella bronchiseptica.
 This disease can be caused by several types of infectious agent, but the worst cases are due to a bacteria called Bordetella bronchiseptica .
 The kennel cough vaccine protects against this bacteria, and also Parainfluenza virus.

 How long does kennel cough (KC) vaccine last, and how is it given?